dokku/dokku/docs/networking/proxies/nginx.md

 ### Managing Proxy Port mappings

-See the [proxy documentation](/docs/networking/proxy-management.md#proxy-port-mapping) for more information on how to manage ports proxied for your app.
+See the [ports documentation](/docs/networking/port-management.md) for more information on how to manage ports proxied for your app.

 ### Regenerating nginx config